ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

 ## Multiclass classifier

 Before going into neural networks, I thought we should cover multiclass classifier first.
-In the previous posts we created a binary classifier, which was able to classify bees and hornets.
-But what if we want to classify multiple classes, f.ex: lady bugs, bees, butteryflies etc. For this task is un suitable for binary classifier.
-As before, let's create some data first, so we can visualize the problem.
+In the previous posts we created a binary classifier, which was able to classify two categories (classes): bees and hornets.
+But what if we want to classify multiple classes, f.ex: lady bugs, bees, butterflies etc. As before, let's create some data first, so we can visualize the problem.

 ```python